Sensory processing

 Your child's school sensory environment

-The Autism Education Trust has created a helpful tool to review your child’s sensory environment at school.
-It can help you spot things that might be changed to make learning and daily routines easier.
+The following forms can be used to help you review your child’s sensory environment at school.
+They can help you spot things that might be changed to make learning and daily routines easier.
+They have been adapted from the Autism Education Trust tool.

-You can also use these tools in other environments, such as clubs or community spaces.
+You can also use these forms in other environments, such as clubs or community spaces.

 Strategies for the classroom